Toyota’s certified pre-owned program explained

-Toyota calls its CPO program Toyota Certified Used Vehicles — or TCUV for short.
+The Toyota CPO program is referred to as Toyota Certified Used Vehicles, or TCUV for short.

 In order to qualify as a TCUV, a used Toyota must be newer than six model years old and have fewer than 85,000 miles on its odometer.
 The vehicle must also pass a 160-point Quality Assurance Inspection at the dealership, which includes a thorough look at the engine, transmission, drivetrain, brakes and electronics.

-When you purchase a CPO Toyota, you’ll get a one-year/12,000-mile limited comprehensive warranty, a seven-year/100,000-mile limited powertrain warranty (measured from when the vehicle was new) and a slew of extra benefits, including roadside assistance and rental car reimbursements.
+When you purchase a CPO Toyota, you’ll get a 1-year/12,000-mile limited comprehensive warranty, a 7-year/100,000-mile limited powertrain warranty (measured from when the vehicle was new) and a slew of extra benefits, including roadside assistance and rental car reimbursements.

 » LEARN: What does a car warranty cover?